 - Search for schools that offer your desired program.
 Select up to 10 schools spread across the country of your choice, so you have a better pick of schools when the offers begin to roll in.
 Check the schools’ requirements and be sure your credentials meet or exceed the minimum requirements.

 - Write to professors.
 Most of the STEM programs in the U.S. and Canada are thesis-based, which means you need to find an academic advisor before applying to schools.
 Writing to a professor is like writing a proposal to an organization to sponsor your project—you need to convince the professor why they should invest time and money on you.
-You need to be prepared before you start writing though.
+However, you must prepare before you start writing.
 Read about the professor’s research and write your email based on your research findings.
 Connect it with your interests and what you plan to study.
 The key here is to convince the professor why you are a perfect candidate.
 This process requires extensive research and patience.
 You will write many emails; some will receive a negative response or even no response at all.
 My advice is to keep writing, be strategic, and align your interests with the professor’s research.
 Once you get two or three positive responses from professors who are willing to support your plan, apply to their programs.

 - Plan way ahead if you can.
 I graduated from college in 2011 and started graduate school in 2016.
 What did I do during this five-year gap?
 After getting my bachelor’s degree, I found a job and continued to chase my plan.
 The job was an experience that gave me exposure and a source of funding so that I could get everything in place for my future.
 I sent my transcript to WES for a Course-by-Course evaluation in 2012.
-By getting this done early, I was not delayed in sending official college transcripts to any school that interested me abroad.
+Because I did this early, I did not face any delays when it was time to send schools my official college transcripts.
 It took approximately four months to complete the credential evaluation process.
 WES is recognized globally for credential evaluations; plus, the Course-by-Course evaluation does not expire, so you do not have to worry about getting your credential evaluation report done too far in advance.

 - Take all the required exams.
 Requirements vary based on the school.
 For graduate school, the common exams include the GRE, the GMAT, and an English proficiency test, usually the IELTS or the TOEFL.
 Aim for high scores on these exams because graduate admissions are competitive.
 Although some schools may waive the English proficiency test for admissions (some do this if you agree to enroll in an intensive English course once arriving on campus), I still recommend taking an English proficiency exam because it is essential to have passed one if you want to be a graduate assistant.